Source code for pygmt.src.tilemap

 "Please use `python -m pip install rioxarray` or "

-"`mamba install -c conda-forge rioxarray` "
+"`mamba install -c conda-forge rioxarray` to install the package."

 )